mkohl98/RattleCache/README.md

 - Calculate the memory usage and usage percentage of the cache.

 ## Dependencies
+To run RattleCache you will need to have Python 3.9 installed.

-All dependencies are inbuild Python modules, icluding following:
+All dependencies are built-in Python modules, including following:

 - **collections.OrderedDict**: Used for maintaining the cache entries in insertion order.
 - **collections.defaultdict**: Used for tracking the frequency of cache entries in LFU mode.